-Indian Pumpkin, commonly known as “Kaddu” in Hindi, holds the distinction of being India’s national vegetable.
-Its widespread growth throughout the country, coupled with its adaptability to varying soil conditions, makes it a staple in Indian cuisine.
-This versatile vegetable can be cultivated as both a climber and a creeper.
+The Indian Pumpkin, known as “Kaddu” in Hindu, boasts the prestigious distinction of being national vegetable of India.
+Its widespread cultivation throughout the country, coupled with its resilience in various soil conditions, firmly establishes it as a key component in Indian culinary practices.
+This versatile vegetable can be cultivated as both a climbing plant and a creeper, highlighting its adaptability.

 Ubiquitous Presence and Easy Cultivation

 India’s Pumpkin popularity is owed to its resilience and ease of cultivation.
 It thrives all over India, without needing special soil.
 Whether it climbs or spreads like a vine, Indian Pumpkin is known for being able to grow easily and give plenty of vegetables.

 Regarded as a humble vegetable, Indian Pumpkin stands out for its accessibility and nutritional value.
 Its straightforward cultivation process results in abundant and high-quality vegetables.